 Director of Online Education Office, Universidad de Chile

-Executive Committee member, Global MOOC Alliance
+Executive Committee member, Global MOOC and Online Education Alliance